open-synergy/mdbook-service/src/transaksi/service-contract/penjelasan.md

 #### <a name="field-no-invoice"># Invoice</a>

 Nomor Invoice.
+Akan terisi otomatis jika termin sudah diinvoice.

 #### <a name="field-product">Product</a>

-Nama produk.
+Nama item.

 #### <a name="field-description">Description</a>

-Deskripsi produk.
+Deskripsi item.

 #### <a name="field-price-unit">Price Unit</a>